 Manage GCP BigQuery Analytics Hub Data Exchange IAM Policies

-The gcp:bigqueryanalyticshub/dataExchangeIamPolicy:DataExchangeIamPolicy resource, part of the Pulumi GCP provider, controls IAM permissions for BigQuery Analytics Hub data exchanges using three distinct approaches.
-This guide focuses on three capabilities: authoritative policy replacement (DataExchangeIamPolicy), role-level member binding (DataExchangeIamBinding), and incremental member addition (DataExchangeIamMember).
+The gcp:bigqueryanalyticshub/dataExchangeIamPolicy:DataExchangeIamPolicy resource, part of the Pulumi GCP provider, manages IAM permissions for BigQuery Analytics Hub data exchanges at three levels: entire policy replacement, role-level binding, or individual member grants.
+This guide focuses on three capabilities: authoritative policy replacement (DataExchangeIamPolicy), role-level member binding (DataExchangeIamBinding), and incremental member grants (DataExchangeIamMember).

 Replace the entire IAM policy for a data exchange

-When you need complete control over who can access a data exchange, you can set the entire IAM policy at once, replacing any existing permissions.
+When you need complete control over who can access a data exchange, you can set the entire IAM policy at once.

 import * as pulumi from "@pulumi/pulumi";